-To begin with, choose an asset for which it is fairly easy to quickly achieve positive results.
+To begin with, choose an asset for which it will be fairly easy to quickly achieve positive results.
 This will help to grow confidence in CBM within your organization.

 2. Measure, measure, measure

-Once you have decided which of your assets are suitable for condition based maintenance, you need to determine how you will measure the condition of those assets.
-As mentioned, CBM often requires the use of sensors, which can measure a variety of metrics including temperature, vibrations, CO2 content and electricity.
+Once you’ve decided which of your assets are suitable for condition-based maintenance, you need to determine how you’ll measure those assets’ condition.
+As noted above, CBM often requires the use of sensors, which can measure a variety of metrics including temperature, vibrations, CO2 content and electricity.

 Two of the more widely used sensor types are vibration and current sensors, which themselves differ in terms of application and effectiveness.
 For example, current sensors can detect both mechanical and electrical problems, while vibration sensors are mainly limited to the mechanical aspect.

-One other significant difference between these two sensor types is that vibration sensors must be placed "in the field", while current sensors can monitor the assets from within the Motor Control Cabinet.
+One other significant difference between these two sensor types is that vibration sensors must be placed directly on the asset in the field, while current sensors can monitor equipment from within the motor control cabinet.
 The latter is quite attractive for many organizations, as sensors in the field can be subjected to a variety of conditions; for example, extremely high or low temperatures, which can cause sensors to fail or to provide unreliable data.
-Sensor modules installed inside the Motor Control Cabinet are usually located in a fairly stable and dry room; ideal conditions for collecting reliable data.
+Sensor modules installed inside the motor control cabinet are located in a temperate, dry room—ideal conditions for collecting reliable data.
 To learn more about the differences between these two types of sensor, click here.